postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 [![join two](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-join-second-step.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-join-second-step.png)

 In the confirmation message, click the **Start Building** button to complete the process.

 [![join three](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-join-third-step1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-join-third-step1.png)

+**Joining Workspaces from the Dashboard**

+You can join a Workspace from the Dashboard.

+Go to the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"} and select team Workspaces.

+Scroll down to "Workspaces you can join" and click the **Join** button next to the Workspace you want to join.

 ### Sharing Workspaces

 Postman lets you share your personal Workspaces with other users.

+**Sharing Workspaces in the Dashboard**

 In the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}, select a personal Workspace you want to share.
 Next, click the ***Ellipsis (...)*** button and select "Share".